 BY LINDA BAKER | OB EDITOR

-Then there’s Vestas, a company that rode the renewable energy boom yet built its new U.S. headquarters in the Pearl District just as the market for wind energy began to wane.
-The company had nearly 400 employees in Portland when it moved in last year; now, the number clocks in around 260.
+Then there’s Vestas, a company that rode the renewable energy boom yet built its new U.S. headquarters just as the market for wind energy began to wane.
+The company had nearly 400 employees in Portland when it moved in last year; that figure clocks in around 260 today.

-Market demand for renewable energy is being superseded by demand for an increasingly specialized consumer experience.
-This is the way the wind is blowing.
+Market demand for renewable energy is being superseded by market demand for specialized consumer experiences.

 BY OB STAFF